s

 Pride is another aspect of this spice revolution.
 Many diasporic millennials grew up with their cuisine hidden from their peers.
 They now boldly share it on the internet.
 Previously derided, now admired.
 The story has changed.

-Food is resistance as well as sustenance. recovering cultural space entails recovering spicy cuisine.
+Food is resistance as well as sustenance.
+Recovering cultural space entails recovering spicy cuisine.
 It entails rejoicing in what was formerly humiliating.
 And the ideal city for that development is London.

 Influencers, food critics, and millennial chefs are changing the discourse.
 They are establishing restaurants that celebrate diversity, creating spice brands, and penning cookbooks.
 They are the new tastemakers in London.